 Bay Area forecast: Series of storms on the way

 Keep those umbrellas handy.
-A series of storm systems are expected to bring more rain to the Bay Area this week, beginning Wednesday.
+More storms are headed to the Bay Area this week, though they aren't expected to cause the widespread flooding and road closures we saw earlier this month.

 Comments